williamle8300/anthem/README.md

 Stage 1: Alpha [1]
 add • delete • organize tracksets

-  reformat project
-  "From the hit 90s stylinz of criss-cross!" login with username instead of email learn Atom!
+  get grunt working: "From the hit 90s stylinz of criss-cross!" login with username instead of email learn Atom!
 	establish the modol mon!